mansooru/mansooru.github.io/_pages/about.md

 About me
 ======
-I am currently a Postdoctoral Researcher in the Department of biostatistics, epidemiology, and informatics (DBEI) at the University of Pennsylvania and will joining assistant professor in Department of Artifical intelligence at the Catholic university of Korea.
+I am currently a Postdoctoral Researcher in the Department of biostatistics, epidemiology, and informatics (DBEI) at the University of Pennsylvania and will joining assistant professor in Department of Artificial intelligence at the Catholic university of Korea.

 My research interest lies in integrating meaningful knowledge from multi-modal biomedical data, such as multi-omics (e.g., SNPs, DNA, RNA, and tissue) and multi-model imaging (e.g., MRI, SPECT, and PET)  data.
 The central theme of my research is developing imaging genetics association or integration algorithm, including machine learning and artificial intelligence models, using prior network knowledge, like gene-gene interaction network, brain connectivity or data-driven bi-clusters, with applications to various complex disorders.
 Currently, I am working on imaging genetics, in terms of methodological approaches (e.g., joint modeling, machine learning modeling), with [Prof. Li Shen](https://www.med.upenn.edu/shenlab/).